Moving to Italy from the UK: Trading tea for espresso

 How to get a permanent residence permit in Italy?

-After living 5 continuous years in Italy, you can apply for a permanent residence permit.
+After living in Italy for 5 continuous years, you can apply for a permanent residence permit.
 You need to:

 • Prove that you’ve sufficient funds (at least €448.52p/m) or proof of employment